Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Having tried it before, I thought I’d give it another go in Hanoi to see if the quality varies from location to location.
 In Da Nang, it was my favorite bowl of pho there.

-Well, it didn’t disappoint, the broth was rich, the noodles were soft, and there was a generous amount of fresh spring onions, just like the other location I went to!
+Well, it didn’t disappoint.
+The broth was rich, the noodles were soft, and there was a generous amount of fresh spring onions, just like at the other location I visited.

 Make sure to buy a few breadsticks to throw in your bowl of pho, they also sell those here.